movementlabsxyz/movement/README.md

 - [`util`](./util): Utility crates for the Movement SDK.
 These crates provide useful functions, macros, and types for use in Movement SDK projects.
 See the [util README](./util/README.md) for more information about the organization of utility crates.
 - [`proto`](./proto): Protocol buffer definitions for the Movement Network.
 These definitions are used to generate code for interacting with the Movement Network.
 See the [proto README](./proto/README.md) for more information about the organization of protocol buffer definitions.

+- **Note:** unless otherwise specified assume all commands below are run after entering a nix shell with `nix develop`.

 # `m1-da-light-node`

 - **Features**: